mjj6411770/nie_toolbox_shared/README.md

 ```matlab
 Sig1 = Sig1.FlipFindPeak(Back1.Test_signal_offset,'Red','Y',"Offset");
 ```
-This method accepts four arguments, the first is the detrended blank signal, and the next is whether the NIE signal is oxidative or reductive.
-In 'Red' or 'Oxi', the third argument is to show the plot and show the found peaks on the offset or original tren signal, the output as below:
+This method accepts four arguments, the first is the de-trended blank signal, and the next is whether the NIE signal is oxidative or reductive.
+In 'Red' or 'Oxi', the third argument is to show the plot and show the found peaks on the offset or original trend signal, the output as below:
 ![FindPeaksCAT](https://user-images.githubusercontent.com/100134089/224968188-8bab673a-283b-4c9e-990f-4a18a26fb868.svg)

 ## Generating the training sets and Clustering